DHolloran/danholloran-com/_posts/2016-06-25-launchcode-mentorship.markdown

 title: Launchcode Mentorship
 layout: post
 ---
-I am mentoring this month for Launchcode. it has been a pretty good experience so far it would have been a nice option when I was learning.
+I was mentoring this month for Launchcode. it has been a pretty good experience so far it would have been a nice option when I was learning.
 Many people in the industry do not have a formal education background which is ok.
 I do not have a CS degree if I was younger when I decided to do this I would've.
 I did do a degree that was more based on web which I feel was helpful.

 I think things like Launchcode and boot camp type programs can be a good idea.
 I honestly do not think that programming in general is hard.
 The actual process of writing the code is general easy.